 Editor's Note: This blog was updated on August 12, 2020 to include WRI's recent paper on designing and communicating net-zero targets.
 You can read the paper here.

-The latest research is clear: To avoid the worst climate impacts, global greenhouse gas (GHG) emissions will not only need to drop by half by 2030, then reach net-zero around mid-century.
+The latest research is clear: To avoid the worst climate impacts, global greenhouse gas (GHG) emissions will need to drop by half by 2030 and reach net-zero around mid-century.

 Recognizing this urgency, an unprecedented number of business and local government leaders are supporting strong national climate ambition through the U.N.
 High Level Climate Champions’ Race to Zero campaign.
 The global initiative sets minimum criteria for designing net-zero targets, asking regions, cities, businesses, investors and civil society to pledge to reach net-zero emissions by 2050 and submit a plan in advance of the next U.N.
 Climate Summit in 2021.
 This comes on the heels of the U.N.
 Secretary General asking countries to come forward with net-zero targets.
 In addition, a growing number of countries have joined the Climate Ambition Alliance with aspirations to reach net-zero emissions.